microsoft/jacdac-stm32x0/README.md

 Now install [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) version `9-2019-q4-major` (do not use other versions for now).
 Get the `.exe` installer, and agree to adding the tools to your `PATH` variable.
-If the installer fails to add to `PATH`, then manual do so yourself, adding:
+If the installer fails to add to `PATH`, then do so yourself, adding:
-* "C:\Program Files (x86)\GNU Tools Arm Embedded\9 2019-q4-major\bin"
+`C:\Program Files (x86)\GNU Tools Arm Embedded\9 2019-q4-major\bin`

 You will also need to [install node.js](https://nodejs.org/en/download/) - take the Windows `.msi` 64 bit installer.

-If you run Git Bash again (it has to be restart to see change in `PATH`), and type `arm-none-eabi-gcc --version` you should see something about `9-2019-q4-major`, and if you type `node --version` you should get its version number.
+If you run Git Bash again (it has to be restarted to see change in `PATH`), and type `arm-none-eabi-gcc --version` you should see something about `9-2019-q4-major`, and if you type `node --version` you should get its version number.

 If using Black Magic Probe, connect it to your computer.
-You should see two COM ports that correspond to it in Device Manager (for example `COM3` and `COM4`) You will want to use the lower numbered one (for example `COM3`).
+You should see two COM ports that correspond to it in Device Manager (for example `COM7` and `COM8`) You will want to use the lower numbered one (for example `COM7`).

-If using stlink or cmsis/dap, you'll need to install openocd (this currently doesn't work):
+If using stlink or cmsis/dap, you'll need to install openocd **(TODO: this currently doesn't work)**:

 * get [7-Zip decompressor](https://www.7-zip.org/)
 * get openocd `.7z` archive [from GNU Toolchains](https://gnutoolchains.com/arm-eabi/openocd/)